raywhizchengz/GitS/README.md

 ## Development server

 Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
+Navigate to local host.
 The app will automatically reload if you change any of the source files.
 ## author
  Ray Chengole
  ## languages used